 The second take away from the panel was the importance of buying second hand or vintage clothing.
 It takes longer to find the right style and size but with a bit of extra effort it prevents waste.
 A thought goes out to the people who made my clothes knowing that I am giving their hard work a new lease of life.
 The Ellen McCarthur Foundation report ‘A new textiles economy: Redesigning fashion’s future’ recommends by just wearing clothes for longer is the ‘most powerful way to capture value, reduce pressure on resources and decrease negative impact’.

 Fashion Revolution week runs all this week.
 You can find out more about their campaign and how to get involved here.

 Coming up on the blog this week I will be talking to Nadien Klages who makes clothes for children from jeans and shirts worn by the children’s parents.
 I’ll also be talking to super crafter and upcycler Barley Massey who founded Fabrications in Hackney.

 At the Sustainable Living Festival I took part in a fun workshop on how to refashion a man’s shirt into a dress or skirt.
-Fabrications host similar courses in Hackney on how to re-work your clothes.
-Or join in with one of my sewing clubs which encourage mending and alteration of clothes.
+I host similar workshops with my friend Eleanor called Fast Fashion Therapy, teaching people to mend and remodel their clothes.